THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 and those who have done evil, to the resurrection of condemnation.

-This judgment and resurrection is the same as in Matthew 25:31-46.
-Christians
+This judgment and resurrection is the same as in Matt.
+25:31-46.
+Christians are

-are not included here for Christians are saved by grace, not works (Eph.
+not included because Christians are saved by grace, not works (Eph.
 2:8-9).
+But

 Those who have good works to their credit will hear Jesus’ voice and rise in the